lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 ![image alt text](./doc_support/step0_image_1.png)

-The Inference Engine includes a plugin library for each supported device that has been optimized for the Intel hardware device CPU, GPU, and Myriad.
+The Inference Engine includes a plugin library for each supported device that has been optimized for the Intel® hardware device CPU, GPU, and Myriad.
 From here, we will use the terms "device" and “plugin” with the assumption that one infers the other (e.g. CPU device infers the CPU plugin and vice versa).
 As part of loading the model, the User Application tells the Inference Engine which device to target which in turn loads the associated plugin library to later run on the associated device.
 The Inference Engine uses “blobs” for all data exchanges, basically arrays in memory arranged according the input and output data of the model.

 #### Inference Engine API Integration Flow